swcarpentry/git-novice/episodes/14-supplemental-rstudio.md

 RStudio allows us to create a [project][rstudio-projects] associated with a given directory to keep track of various related files.
-To be able to track the development of the project over time, to be able to revert to previous versions, and to collaborate with others, we version control the Rstudio project with Git.
+To be able to track the development of the project over time, to be able to revert to previous versions, and to collaborate with others, we version control the RStudio project with Git.
 To get started using Git in RStudio, we create a new project:

 ![](fig/RStudio_screenshot_newproject.png){alt='RStudio screenshot showing the file menu dropdown with "New Project..." selected'}